ElizabethKopacheva/CET-W2V/index.md

 The code follows the parts of the analysis in the logical order.
 ## Dynamic community detection
 The first step in the analysis was to distinguish dynamic communities of users.
 To do so, we have used a two-fold approach.
-First, the static networks of each time period (month) were divided into clusters applying multi-level modularity optimization algorithm within the package igraph [-@igraph].
+First, the static networks of each time period (month) were divided into clusters applying multi-level modularity optimization algorithm within the package igraph.
 After the static clusters were detected, community evolution tracking algorithm was applied to distinguished dynamic communities.
 ### Static community detection